muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

 - Semantic Segmentation weighted loss for recon (Current recon loss doesn't respect 'closeness' in image space which might contribute to not respecting closeness in latent space)
 - Trade-off between Recon and KL-div and commensurability of these two parts
 - (Related to above) Connection to MDL two-part codes
+- Relation to I-map or D-map of the network structure and the (in)dependencies we want to have.

 **Improvements and Extension**:
 1. Incorporating or adapting any of the tricks useful for Training large VAEs e.g. those mentioned in NVAE.
 Hidden Talents of VAEs